c0deZ3R0/mcp-aggregator/README.md

 - Check that the port is not already in use
 - Verify the command and arguments are correct
 - Check environment variables are set properly
+- Ensure Node.js and npm are installed for Stdio servers

 ### Tools not appearing
 - Ensure the upstream server is running